-Placement and Construction of RGA Monitoring Wells: MW161 is a RGA monitoring well located immediately downgradient of the treated source zone, screened over the interval 78-83 ft bgs (elevation 289 to 294 ft amsl).
+Placement and Construction of RGA Monitoring Wells: MW161 is a RGA monitoring well located immediately downgradient of the treated source zone, screened over the interval 78-83 ft bgs (elevation 289 to 294 ft amsl.)
 (The HU5 gravel interval of the RGA extends over the approximate elevations of 270 to 310 ft amsl.)
-Previous sampling and analysis of MW161 documents dissolved TCE levels between 1,000 and 2,000 μ g/L since 2005.
+Previous sampling and analysis of MW161 documents TCE levels between 1,000 and 2,000 μg/L since 2005.
 This RA is expected to reduce the transport of dissolved VOCs to the RGA and to result in declining TCE levels in MW161.

-To provide for a broader and continuing assessment of future dissolved VOC levels in the area of the treated source zone, four monitoring wells will be installed in the top of the HU5 gravel interval of the RGA as part of the posttreatment field sampling efforts (two upgradient of the treated source zone and two downgradient) (Figure 9 and Figure 10).
+To provide for a broader and continuing assessment of future dissolved VOC levels in the area of the treated source zone, six monitoring wells will be installed in the top of the HU5 gravel interval of the RGA as part of the posttreatment field sampling efforts (two upgradient of the treated source zone and two downgradient) (Figure 9).
 Table 5 provides the geographic location for the monitoring wells to be installed.
-The four monitoring wells will be constructed with 5-ft length screen (screened approximately 65-70 ft below the original average soil grade; well screen elevations of 302.5 to 307.5 ft amsl).
+FFA parties will convene prior to monitoring well installation and review data collected from the soil mixing operations and will reach a consensus on the monitoring well placement strategy.
+The six monitoring wells will be constructed of 4-inch PVC with 5-ft length screen (screened approximately 65-70 ft below the original average soil grade; well screen elevations of 302.5 to 307.5 ft amsl).
+Screen levels will be selected by the field geologist based on subsurface conditions and the lithologic cores collected from the well location.
+Temperature probe results obtained from soil borings, as discussed in Section 8.1.1, Soil Sampling, will provide subsurface temperature information to determine whether PVC is a viable well construction material or stainless steel will be needed.
 Each of these wells will be equipped with dedicated sampling pumps.
-Trends in dissolved VOC levels in MW161 and the four wells to be installed will be criteria for future assessment of this SWMU 1 RA until cleanup levels are met in the UCRS soils.
+Trends in dissolved VOC levels in MW161 and the six wells to be installed will be criteria for future assessment of this SWMU 1 RA until cleanup levels are met in the UCRS soils.
+The design drawings for the monitoring wells are provided in Appendix A.

 Sampling Analysis and Schedule: The RDSI for SWMU 1 included groundwater sampling and analysis in MW161 to assess preremediation VOC levels and indicators of VOC biodegradation activity.
-The focus of near-term monitoring as part of the posttreatment action will be to assess the decline in dissolved VOC levels directly resulting from soil mixing and the degradation of VOCs associated with the injection of steam/hot air and ZVI.
+The focus of near-term monitoring as part of the posttreatment action will be to assess the decline in dissolved

+VOC levels directly resulting from soil mixing and the degradation of VOCs associated with the injection of steam/hot air and ZVI.
 Groundwater sampling to support the posttreatment assessment will remain consistent with the DQOs and QAPP developed for the RDSI.
 Groundwater samples will be collected in compliance with PAD-ENM-2101, Groundwater Sampling.
 An assessment of the level of biodegradation activity may be of interest in the future if follow-on RA is required.